Julia-Immer/Graphs/README.md

 if you are using vscode environment in JupyterHub, you just need to make sure you have C/C++ extension installed.

 ## About This homework
-Check Graphs.h file comments for detailed information for each function.
+Check Graphs.h, Edge.h, and Node.h file comments for detailed information for each function.

 ## Go in order